Alexsarkodehode/Gruppe1-todolist/Readme.md

 André:

 - Made my own branch
-  - hadd a miting
+  - Had a group meeting
-    - helpt alex orgenise the team
-      -change folder text document and made easy for grupe work.
-    - helpt maid projekt overvue.
-      -workt on inport and export.
-      -helpd the team understanding the new files and folders.
-      -added temproary aside.js inn html.
+    -Helped Alex organize the group
+    -Helped alex with github
+    -Changed the folder and file names to be easier to work with -Showed Alex how to create a project overview/Spreadsheet -Worked on import and export
+    -Helped the group understand new folder systems -Temporarily added aside.js and header.js to html -Made the nav menu
-      -Added animation to the nav menu.
+    -Added animation to the nav menu
-      - created nav menu
-        -Fixst nav menu problem after inplementing grupe css code.
-        -Linkt Github link to all devs github inn nav menu.
+    -Fixed the nav menu problems that came after I added the group's css -Linked the group members' github with the buttons in the nav menu -Addet root.
+    -Changed the css to be less repetitive after the implementation from the group's css